-When all inverters appear on the Inverter Configuration page, they are detected.
-Press "Next Step: Go To dashboard".
-The next screen will be like the one shown in Figure 13.
+When all the microinverters appear on the Inverter Configuration page, they are detected.
+Select the "Next Step: Go To dashboard".
+Once selected, the next screen will look like the one shown in Figure 13.

-Figure 13: SparqLing Dashboard.
+Figure 13: SparqLinq Dashboard.

 3.1.5.
 Network Configuration